-This past two years, we’ve done more home renovations then ever before and we did it with a good plan and spending less than we had originally planned.
+These past two years, we’ve done more home renovations than ever before and we did it with a good plan and spending less than we had originally planned.
 It’s always a good idea to have a solid plan of action when renovating your home and you can do it spending less than you thought!

-However, if your home still looks old but you are struggling to manage some budget, this guide will help you give a new style to your living place even at the very affordable price.
-These ideas are going to help for those who are an enthusiast to give a new look to their home.
+However, if your home still looks old but you are struggling to manage some budget, this guide will help you give a new style to your living place even at a very affordable price.
+These ideas are going to help those who are enthusiastic to give a new look to their home.

 Before you go ahead, here are few things to consider and answer the below questions to yourself: